davidelan/psychology-test/README.md

 A big thank you to my mentor Jubril Akolade for his support and valuable advices.

-I am very grateful to my girlfriend who puts up with me when I am under stress becuase of a coding project :-D
+I am very grateful to my girlfriend who puts up with me when I am under stress becuase of a coding project :-)